simplex303/meshcore_ha_pathbot/README.md

 I have a companion Mescore radio connected to my Home Assistant installation, using the Meshcore HA addon.
 I wanted to contribute to the #testing channel, as there was no active pathbots running in my area.

-So this simple automation was created for Home Assistant.
+So this automation was created in Home Assistant to act on messages it received.

 ## Prerequisites
 - Home Assistant operating system